anycable/docs.anycable.io/docs/use-cases/telehealth.md

 For sensitive data, run AnyCable inside your own infrastructure.
-It is a single self-hosted Go binary with no external dependencies in the standalone setup, so it fits on-premise and air-gapped environments.
+It is a single self-hosted Go binary with no external dependencies in the standalone setup, so it fits on-premise and isolated environments.
 See [deployment](../deployment/heroku.md).

 ## 2. Join the session and track presence